interprofessional-leadership.png

 An additional Distance Learning fee for all students enrolled in a distance learning course is $15 per credit hour.
 Program tuition and costs are estimated and subject to change.

 Actual tuition costs may vary based on a student’s chosen academic plan.
-For a complete listing of tuition rates for approved online programs please contact the One Stop for Student Services at 330-672-6000, or via our website Contact Us link.
+For a complete listing of tuition rates for approved online programs, please contact Kent State’s Financial, Billing & Enrollment Center at 330-672-6000 or via our website Contact Us link.

 The total program costs are estimates and are not final or binding.
 Program costs are based on standard fees, but fees may vary based on the actual classes taken.
 Kent State University disclaims any liability arising from the use of or reliance upon these program cost estimates by any person.
 Program costs are subject to change without notice.